 Section 8.01 Indemnities .

 (a) General Indemnity.
-The Sponsor shall pay, protect, indemnify, and hold harmless each Indemnified Party from and against any and all Losses (including liability in tort (strict or otherwise)), including accrued and unpaid interest and yield (including interest calculated using the Default Interest Rate, if applicable) but excluding any loss of profits or other consequential damages (other than any interest (including interest calculated using the Default Interest Rate)), arising from: (i) any representation or warranty made by Asset LLC, Enron or the Sponsor in the Operative Documents being incorrect in any material respect when made to the extent such materiality is continuing; (ii) any failure by the Sponsor to observe or perform (or cause to be observed or performed) any of the covenants set forth in Section 6.01 for a period of thirty (30) days after the earlier of (A) notice thereof to the Sponsor by the Trust or (B) a Responsible Officer of the Sponsor otherwise becomes aware of such failure; or (iii) any Actions initiated, threatened, or asserted against any Indemnified Party relating to or arising out of the Operative Documents or any transactions contemplated thereby (collectively AOperative Actions@).
+The Sponsor shall pay, protect, indemnify, and hold harmless each Indemnified Party from and against any and all Losses (including liability in tort (strict or otherwise)), including accrued and unpaid interest and yield (including interest calculated using the Default Interest Rate, if applicable) but excluding any loss of profits or other consequential damages (other than any interest (including interest calculated using the Default Interest Rate)), arising from: (i) any representation or warranty made by Asset LLC, the Transferor, Enron or the Sponsor in the Operative Documents being incorrect in any material respect when made to the extent such materiality is continuing; (ii) any failure by the Transferor or the Sponsor to observe or perform (or cause to be observed or performed) any of the covenants set forth in Section 6.01 or 6.02 (as applicable) for a period of thirty (30) days after the earlier of (A) notice thereof to the Sponsor by the Trust or (B) a Responsible Officer of the Sponsor otherwise becomes aware of such failure; or (iii) any Actions initiated, threatened, or asserted against any Indemnified Party relating to or arising out of the Operative Documents or any transactions contemplated thereby (collectively AOperative Actions@).

 (b) LIMITATION.
 THE INDEMNITIES UNDER THIS SECTION 8.01 SHALL APPLY WHETHER OR NOT ANY OF THE MATTERS SUBJECT TO THE INDEMNITY ARISE FROM THE SOLE OR CONCURRENT NEGLIGENCE OF AN INDEMNIFIED PARTY; PROVIDED THAT THE SPONSOR SHALL NOT BE LIABLE FOR ANY OF THE MATTERS SUBJECT TO THE FOREGOING INDEMNITY TO THE EXTENT SUCH MATTERS HAVE ARISEN FROM SUCH INDEMNIFIED PARTY=S FRAUD, GROSS NEGLIGENCE, OR WILLFUL MISCONDUCT.
 Notwithstanding the provisions of this Section 8.01 to the contrary, the Sponsor shall not be required to pay, protect, indemnify, or hold harmless:

-(i) any Indemnified Party (other than the Trust Institution) for Losses arising from disputes among the Trust, the Lenders or the Series Certificate Holder that do not arise from the fault of the Sponsor, Asset LLC, Enron or their respective Affiliates; or
+(i) any Indemnified Party (other than the Trust Institution) for Losses arising from disputes among the Trust, the Lenders or the Series Certificate Holder that do not arise from the fault of the Sponsor, Asset LLC, the Transferor, Enron or their respective Affiliates; or

-(ii) any Indemnified Party (other than the Trust Institution) for Losses arising from the violation by such Indemnified Party of any Law (including taxation, banking or securities laws) (except to the extent that such violation results from a breach by Asset LLC, the Sponsor or Enron or their respective Affiliates of any representation or warranty or covenant set forth in any Operative Document); or
+(ii) any Indemnified Party (other than the Trust Institution) for Losses arising from the violation by such Indemnified Party of any Law (including taxation, banking or securities laws) (except to the extent that such violation results from a breach by Asset LLC, the Transferor, the Sponsor or Enron or their respective Affiliates of any representation or warranty or covenant set forth in any Operative Document); or

 (iii) any Indemnified Party for Losses arising from any Operative Action to the extent that the applicable indemnitor is not required to indemnify such Indemnified Party pursuant to the terms of the indemnity in the Operative Document out of which the Operative Action arose or is payable; or